πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Iteration 4 (i=3): i==2 false β†’ printf β†’ prints 3

-πŸ’‘ Key point: after continue, the for's update clause i++ is still executed.
-That's why i=2 skipped but i=3 follows.
+πŸ’‘ Key point: after continue, the for's update clause i++ still runs.
+That's why i=2 is skipped but i=3 comes next.

-πŸ”΄ Misconception β‘ "continue is like break, right?"
+πŸ”΄ Misconception β‘ : "continue is kind of like break, right?"

 breakcontinue

-πŸ”΄ Misconception β‘‘ continue in a while can cause an infinite loop
+πŸ”΄ Misconception β‘‘: continue inside a while can cause an infinite loop

-for loops update the counter in the header β€” it always runs.
-But in a while loop you update the counter yourself inside the body, and continue can skip it.
+In a for loop, the counter update lives in the header β€” it always runs.
+In a while loop you update the counter yourself inside the body, and continue can skip it.
 That's a classic infinite-loop trap.

 int i = 0;